 Atlantic Ave / Purchase St median real estate price is $1,165,138, which is more expensive than 95.4% of the neighborhoods in Massachusetts and 97.3% of the neighborhoods in the U.S.

 The average rental price in Atlantic Ave / Purchase St is currently $4,512, based on NeighborhoodScout's exclusive analysis.
 The average rental cost in this neighborhood is higher than 98.4% of the neighborhoods in Massachusetts.

 Atlantic Ave / Purchase St is a densely urban neighborhood (based on population density) located in Boston, Massachusetts.
 This is a coastal neighborhood (i.e., is on the ocean, a bay, or inlet).

-Atlantic Ave / Purchase St real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and small apartment buildings.
+Atlantic Ave / Purchase St real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and single-family homes.
 Most of the residential real estate is renter occupied.
 Many of the residences in the Atlantic Ave / Purchase St neighborhood are newer, built in 2000 or more recently.
 A number of residences were also built before 1940.

 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.